 We treat cannabis addiction as we would any other addiction.
 Cannabis may not cause death through overdose, but being addicted can lead to debilitating mental health illnesses, long term memory loss, and at its worst suicide.

-PCP rehabs provide bespoke detox and rehab for those that suffer from cannabis abuse or addiction.
+Rehab Today by PCP rehabs provide bespoke detox and rehab for those that suffer from cannabis abuse or addiction.
 If you or a loved one need help, contact us now for a free assessment of your treatment needs.

 What is Cannabis?